Utkarsh-Parekh/Utkarsh-Parekh/README.md

 - ✌️Enjoy to do programming and sharing knowledge

-- ❤️Love to writing code and learning new features
+- ❤️Love to writing code and learning new technologies

 - 📫 How to reach me **parekhutkarsh024@gmail.com**